Supramolecular recognition and sensing of nucleotides, RNA, and DNA by synthetic receptors

-In this project, we study extensively non-covalent interactions between nucleobases and artificial receptors to gain an understanding of the interaction strength, geometry of complexes, and selectivity of the generated colorimetric or fluorometric response.
-We recently developed a new bellows-type sensing mechanism for nucleotide detection in an aqueous solution.
-For instance, we have designed a pyrene-based cyclophane for ratiometric detection of ATP in an aqueous solution and applied it in creatine phosphatase assay.
-Another series of cyclophanes developed during the last year can bind to RNA sequences, specifically to those that contain C-rich subunits.
-We have shown that our naphthalimide-containing cyclophanes can encapsulate free cytosine and cytidine phosphates selectively in an aqueous solution with up to 60-fold fluorescence enhancement (JACS Au 2023, 3, 3, 964–977
+In this project, we design synthetic receptors targeting single nucleotides and longer sequences.
+In most systems, we incorporate fluorescent dyes to detect host-guest complexes in biological medium.
+We mainly explore non-covalent interactions between nucleobases and designed artificial receptors to understand the binding strength, geometry of complexes, and selectivity of the generated fluorometric response.
+Fluorescent receptors for recognizing unusual secondary nucleic acid structures are also our focus.
+The ultimate goal is to achieve high-affinity receptors to control replication and DNA-protein interactions (Angew.
+Chem.
+Int.
+Ed.
+2023).
+For instance, we developed a new bellows-type sensing mechanism for nucleotide detection in an aqueous solution based on the pyrene-containing cyclophane for ratiometric detection of ATP (Chem.
+Eur.
+J. 2020, JACS 2024).
+Another series of cyclophanes can bind to RNA sequences, specifically those containing C-rich subunits.
+Our naphthalimide-containing cyclophanes can selectively encapsulate free cytosine and cytidine phosphates in an aqueous solution with up to 60-fold fluorescence enhancement (JACS au 2023).
+These receptors are effective against breast cancer cells.

 Molecular switches and artificial signal transduction